NoahLittle2001/NoahLittle2001/README.md

 ## Hi, I’m Noah Little.
-I'm a student at Southeast Missouri State University and I'm majoring in computer science.
+Recently graduated with my undergrad and masters in computer science with a minor in cyber security from SEMO.
+Currently working at Ameren as an Associate Software Engineer in the field of Geographic Information Systems (GIS).
 ### My interest:
 - Web Design
 - Geographic Information Systems
-- Data Analytics
-- Software Engineering
-- Game Design
+- Competitive Programming

 ### Current Projects
-- Currently learning to use React to create my first MERN stack project.

-### Possible Future Projects
-- Create MERN shopping list app with electron.
+- Mastering React Native with a recipe/shopping app.

 ### Link to my projects
 [Project Portfolio](https://github.com/NoahLittle2001/Portfolio)